zeero/CCPlugins/README.md

 A curated and tested set of commands that extend Claude Code with common development workflows.
 Each command uses Claude's context awareness to intelligently handle tasks that normally require manual work.

+### You know the drill...

+🤦 Ask Claude to fix a bug, get 15 test files
+😤 Request a simple refactor, receive a dissertation on clean code
+🙄 "Please add a button" → Complete UI framework rewrite
+😭 Every conversation: "Act like a senior engineer who doesn't overengineer"

+**CCPlugins:** Because Claude should already know what you want.

 ## Installation

 ### Quick Install